zanzlender/yt-video-transcript-finder/README.md

-# Create T3 App
+# Youtube video finder

+Did you ever want to find the video you were watching where **you remember what they talked about** but don't know what it is?
+Well I have.

+Which is why YTF's idea is simple.
+Find videos on YT based on keywords of the content (transcript) of the video.

+**NOTICE** Because of an issue with [FlexSearch](https://github.com/nextapps-de/flexsearch) this implementation doesn't work yet.
+And development is posponed until it is fixed.

+## T3 Stack

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
+### What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.